INSIGHT & UNDERSTANDING

 So How Do You Establish Choice in Training?

 One example of bringing choice into training is by establishing two way communication.
 Two way communication is a form of communication in which one organism is the sender and they transmit a message to another organism, who is the receiver.
 When the receiver gets the message, they send back a response, acknowledging the message was received.
 This differs drastically from the traditional one way communication where the trainer tells the horse to do something, and his response of feeling uncomfortable doing it goes unacknowledged.
 I break 2 way communication down in a few different ways.
 First by looking at the function: Is it a signal to start a behavior or end it?
 Next by looking at the method used.
 Is it natural or conditioned (trained)?
 What I would refer to as a natural end signal involves watching the animal’s thresholds for signs they are about to react.
-In my 5 Golden Rules Course, I define a threshold as the horse’s physical, mental, or emotional boundary; crossing the threshold causes the horse to go into one of the three reactions (fight, flight, or freeze).
-There are so many examples of thresholds and how to identify them, so I’m going to keep it simple here and if you want more information you can look into my Online Membership or the 5 Golden Rules.
+In my 5 Golden Rules, I define a threshold as the horse’s physical, mental, or emotional boundary; crossing the threshold causes the horse to go into one of the three reactions (fight, flight, or freeze).
+There are so many examples of thresholds and how to identify them, so I’m going to keep it simple here.

 Conditioned End Signal: An example of a conditioned end signal would be a hindquarter yield when I am training a horse to accept the rider for the first time.
-I train the horse from day one that if he is uncomfortable with something on his back, all he needs to do is yield his hindquarters and I will immediately take the object away (Learn more in my membership video library).
+I train the horse from day one that if he is uncomfortable with something on his back, all he needs to do is yield his hindquarters and I will immediately take the object away.
 This allows the horse to express his fear, but in a way that keeps the horse and myself safe so that it doesn’t result in a buck or a bolt.
 It’s unrealistic to ask our horses to never be afraid, but it is possible to teach them ways of communicating that fear in a healthy way.

 Conditioned Start Signal: The example with the macaw was a natural start signal as it naturally occurred in training.
 A conditioned start signal is not naturally apart of the process being used.
 Let’s look at an example.
 The center I was studying at allowed tourists to come in and swim and interact with the dolphins.
 One of the behaviors the dolphins were trained to do was a dorsal swim, in which they would lay on their back, belly up.
 In this position, they would pick up a tourist, who would hug their belly side and go for a ride.
 You can see in this swim how trusting the dolphin must be to present themselves in such a vulnerable position.
 In order to create trust and give the dolphin control over the situation, the trainers always started this behavior by sending the dolphin to a specific stationary target alongside the wall.
 If the dolphin eagerly went to the target, that was their start signal.
 “I’m ready!”
 If the dolphin hesitated, that was their communication they didn’t feel comfortable with starting the behavior.